 Take the plunge with Skydive Australia and experience the ultimate thrill of skydiving from 15,000 feet over the turquoise waters of the Great Barrier Reef.

-A jump from this height will give you a crazy 60-second free fall and 5-7 minutes of stunning views as you slowly float your way down onto Airlie Beach.
+A jump from this height will give you a crazy 60-second free fall and 5-7 minutes of stunning views as you float your way down to Airlie Beach.
 Bucket list worthy?
 Abso-chutely!

 9. Swim with whales